 Your ACT essay is graded with a single subject matter score on a scale of 2 (lowest score) to 12 (highest score).
 The score is a rounded average of four separate domain scores, which test your proficiency in:

-Ideas and Analyses — here, you will be evaluated on whether you generate productive ideas and engage critically with multiple perspectives.
+• Ideas and Analysis — Here, you will be evaluated on whether you generate productive ideas and engage critically with multiple perspectives.

-Organization — here, you will have to support your argument with clarity and purpose.
+• Organization — Here, you will have to arrange your ideas with clarity and purpose.

-Language Use and Conventions — you will be graded on your ability to use grammar, syntax, word choice, and mechanics to communicate your main ideas clearly.
+• Language Use and Conventions — You will be graded on your ability to use grammar, syntax, word choice, mechanics, and the style and tone used to communicate your main ideas clearly.

 Two different people grade the SAT essay.
 Each person will score your essay on a scale of 1 to 4 in three areas or dimensions: reading, analysis, and writing.
 Those scores are added up to produce three final essay scores in the ranges of 2 (lowest score) to 8 (highest score), one in each area.